 - The driver was negligent in operating the vehicle;

 - The defendant owned the vehicle or possessed it with the owner’s permission;

-- The defendant knew, or should have known, that the driver was incompetent or unﬁt to drive the vehicle;
+- The defendant had actual knowledge, or should have known, that the motorist was an incompetent driver or unﬁt to drive the vehicle;

 - The defendant permitted the driver to drive the vehicle; and

-- The driver’s incompetence or unﬁtness to drive was a substantial factor in causing harm to the plaintiff.1
+- The driver’s incompetence, inexperience, or unﬁtness to drive was a substantial factor in causing harm to the plaintiff.1

 Note that relinquishing a motor vehicle to a minor who is not safe or legally entitled to drive can also be charged as a crime under California Penal Code 193.8(a).